The Oscars are better off without a James Franco nomination. Here's why

 While it's good that the conversation around Me Too continues, and continues to take different forms, the Oscar telecast is not a good venue for arguing specifics.
 Having a man accused of misconduct at the show would undermine efforts from filmmakers involved in the Time's Up initiative and any speeches or plans in support of gender equality.
 Simply put: Franco's presence would be a distraction.

 'The Shape of Water' and 'Get Out' are among nine films nominated for the Academy Award for best picture.
-USA TODAY

 Franco's accusers include four former students from his Studio 4 film school.
 One accuser said that Franco's behavior became predatory during a sex scene he shot with multiple actresses for the film The Long Home.
 She alleged that he removed protective plastic guards covering their genitals while simulating oral sex.